 Talk sessions at SAZERAC will focus on variety of topics, observational and theoretical, spanning the epoch of reionization (broadly z > 5), including:

 The format for SAZERAC 2 will broadly be similar to the original.
 To overcome timezone and childcare constraints, we will meet for 3.5 hours (two 90 minute sessions and 30 min break) each day over four days, beginning on 14 June.
 These sessions will begin at 1330 UTC (0630/0930 US West/East Coast, 1430 in UK, 2230 in Tokyo).
-We will hold an additional session at either 0000 or 0800 UTC (depending on demand).
+We will also hold an additional session beginning 0800 UTC on Wednesday 16 June to provide more reasonable access for speakers from East Asia, South East Asia, and Australasia.
 The Slack channel allows discussions to continue across time zones.
 Similar to last year, talks by junior researchers will be prioritized, though we will also welcome some talks by more senior researchers.
 Finally, we anticipate one session focused on relevant JWST Cycle 1 approved programs.

 Links providing access to the SAZERAC Zoom and Slack will be distribution via the SAZERAC mailing list.
 The maximum number of people accomodated by Zoom is 500 and access is provided on a first-come first-served basis.
 However, the conference will also live stream via our YouTube channel.